 Japanese Encephalitis (JE) Vaccines

 Inactivated Vero cell JE vaccines (Ixiaro, JeSpect) available in many countries is given as 2 injections, 28 days apart.
-It was previously lincensed for use in persons >18 years of age but has recently been approved for use in children >2 months of age.
+It was previously licensed for use in persons >18 years of age but has recently been approved for use in children >2 months of age.
 We do not stock this vaccine due to the very high cost and effective alternative vaccine exists.
 We stock and use the Live Chengdu SA-14-14-2 strain vaccine.
-It is a very safe vaccine with no serious side effects like encephalitis or hypersensitivity reactions reported in over 200 million doses used in Asia.
+It is a very safe vaccine with no serious side effects like encephalitis or hypersensitivity reactions reported in over 300 million doses used in Asia.
 Single shot offers protection for up to 5 years however, a booster at one year is recommended for long term protection.
 Manufacturers recommend 2 shots one year apart when started at 9 month-1 year of age.
 It is important to note that JE exists only in Asia and parts of Torres Strait in Australia.
 The live SA 14-14-2 vaccine made by Chengdu Institute in China has been available in Nepal since 1999.